Team-Resourceful/ResourcefulBeesDocs/docs/getting_started/language_files.md

 * The structure should appear as the following image:
   ![](https://i.imgur.com/Sq9sp1e.png)
 * Inside the `lang` folder, creating a file called `en_us.json` will create an English US language file.
-* Or you can specify a different language using any one of the language codes found [here](https://minecraft.gamepedia.com/Language) under the **Available languages** section.
+* You can specify a different language using any one of the language codes found [here](https://minecraft.gamepedia.com/Language) under the **Available languages** section.

-After you have made the language file corresponding to the language you're making the lang file for you'll need to fill the file with something like this:
+* Every custom bee added needs the below information added to the language file:
 ```json
 {
    "block.resourcefulbees.blaze_honeycomb_block": "Blaze Honeycomb Block",